 It is only in the case of an equity carve out that the parent firms continues to control and exert influence on the business.
 Yet, within a few years of an equity carve out, the vast majority of parents will have reduced their stake to only a minority or no stake at all by selling more to the general public, by distributing shares to the parent’s shareholders (spin-off), or by selling to another company (sell-off).
 This raises an interesting question: If equity carve outs are temporary, why go through the trouble of doing one instead of opting directly for say a spin-off or sell-off?
 Staged transactions can offer certain benefits.
 A spin-off preceded by an equity carve-out generates cash whereas one without does not.
 This is handy for cash constrained companies.
 A sell-off preceded by an equity carve-out establishes a market price that companies can use in their negotiation for the sale of the business.
 This is useful when there is uncertainty about the value of the business.

-In the remainder of this chapter we will focus on sell-offs and spin-offs.
+In the remainder of this section we will focus on sell-offs and spin-offs.
 Split-ups are typically achieved through spin-offs and carve-outs, and carve-outs often end up as sell-offs and spin-offs.

 Figure 8.1: Ownership after divestiture